chindris/zuerichopendatadocs/README.md

 ## API Endpoints

-The main endpoint of the api is located at https://www.zuerich.com/data
+The main endpoint of the api is located at https://www.zuerich.com/data.
+The API can be used to retrieve all the available categories, or to retrieve all the objects tagged with a specific category.

+### Categories list

-By just calling the endpoint, without any other parameters, the result is a list of all the available categories.
+By just calling the endpoint, https://www.zuerich.com/data, without any other parameters, the result is a list of all the available categories.
 The category items are stored as a hierarchical tree, so each of the category item has also a reference to its parent.
 If the parent is 0, then the category is a root item.
 An excerpt from the result list can be seen bellow:

 ```json
 [